Group Lead

 Reference

 Lisson, C. S., Lisson, C. G., Mezger, M. F., Wolf, D., Schmidt, S. A., Thaiss, W., Tausch, E., Beer A. J., Stilgenbauer, S., Beer, M., Goetz, M..
 Deep Neural Networks and Machine Learning Radiomics Modelling for Prediction of Relapse in Mantle Cell Lymphoma.
-Cancers.
+MDPI Cancers.
 2022.
 Link

 Longitudinal CT Imaging to Explore the Predictive Power of 3D Radiomic Tumour Heterogeneity in Precise Imaging of Mantle Cell Lymphoma (MCL)